Nice3point/RevitTemplates/source/Nice3point.Revit.Solution/Readme.md

 2. Click on `File -> Open` and choose the solution file that you want to open.
 3. After the solution loads, you can build it by clicking on `Build -> Build Solution`.

-Also, ypu can use Visual Studio.
+Also, you can use Visual Studio.
 If you don't have Visual Studio installed, download it from [here](https://visualstudio.microsoft.com/downloads/).

 1. Open Visual Studio
 2. Click on `File -> Open -> Project/Solution` and locate your solution file to open.